Tracey D. Brown

-Tracey D. Brown was the CEO of the American Diabetes Association until October 6, 2021, when she left to become President of Retail Products and Chief Customer Officer at Walgreens.
-She is their first CEO to have been diagnosed with type 2 diabetes.
-Before becoming CEO in 2018, she was with Sam’s Club as a senior vice president, CEO and managing director of RAPP Dallas and COO for the direct marketing agency Direct Impact.
+Tracey D. Brown is an American businesswoman.
+She was the CEO of the American Diabetes Association until 2021, when she left to become President of Retail Products and Chief Customer Officer at Walgreens.
+She was the first ADA CEO to have been diagnosed with type 2 diabetes.

-Education
+Early life and education

-Brown trained as a chemical engineer and has an MBA from Columbia University.
+Brown trained as a chemical engineer at the University of Delaware and has an MBA from Columbia University.